Accessibility Statement

 4. Known limitations

 - Screen reader coverage — narrator support is correct for the spec component library, but the long-tail of dialogs has been spot-checked rather than fully audited.
-We're tracking this as a Phase-7 sweep.
+We're tracking this as a planned future sweep.

 - Native high-contrast modes — Windows / GNOME high-contrast accessibility modes currently display in the brand palette; native HC overrides are not yet honored.
 Roadmapped.